 Watermarks Kitchen and Bath Boutique

 Watermarks Kitchen and Bath Boutique has been serving customers since 2003, and pride themselves on providing top quality, exclusive products as a division of Marks Supply Inc. With multiple locations they can help clients in any part of the city.
-This family managed business has the breadth of experience and knowhow to help clients with any sized renovation project all with a small personal business approach.
-Sales Growth Manager, Eric Eagleton says:
+This family managed business has the breadth of experience and the knowhow to help clients with any sized renovation project all with a small personal business approach.
+Sales Growth Manager, Eric Eagleton says the most important thing in their business is the relationship between the consultant and the client:

 People really like the feel of wall hung furniture and free standing fixtures to provide a less-is-more look for smaller spaces because you are seeing a bit more of the floor, creating the image of additional space.
 People are also focused on walk in showers and steam for good health.